satoshi-hirose/slack2discord_migration/README.md

 		    2, wait for a while (slackbot will announce finish) 3, refresh the site (F5)
 		    4, download the exports
-		    5, unzip the downloaded file and create directory include all JSON file (JSON_DIRECTORY)
+		    5, unzip the downloaded file and find directory include all JSON file (JSON_DIRECTORY)

 - run the script